 Eligibility for Certification

-Candidates become eligible for certification when they have met the requirements for a B.A.E. and passed the Teacher Performance Assessment (edTPA) required by the state of Washington and scored by Pearson.
+Candidates become eligible for certification when they have met the requirements for a B.A.E. and passed all required state tests.
 The B.A.E. requirements are separate from the teacher certification.
-Though a passing score is required for certification, the student is required to complete the edTPA in order to be eligible to earn the B.A.E.

 Residency Teaching Certificate